Learn Another Way

 An important note I should make: my comments are entirely personal and reflect my personal experience only.
 I am not a psychologist, I am not a psychiatrist and while I have studied the two topics initially named, I hold no degrees on the subjects and I have never treated other people who have LAW or MPMO.
 I am not a therapist nor a counselor on this topic.
 But I have lived with these two conditions and how people around me responded to me for my entire life.

 These comments are personal.
 But they come out of extensive personal experience with the topic as I have lived with both for a lifetime.
 Your job is to take what is of value and leave the rest.

 I am offering neither therapy nor any suggested course of action to people.
 I am speaking about this topic from considerable personal experience with the topics in the hopes that you may find a self-created method of dealing with LAW and MPMO, which works for you.
 I would add that finding your own personal solution and way of dealing with these two situations is precisely one the strongest positive aspects to having them.

 Those people who have LAW and MPMO are uniquely talented in having the innate skill-set to create their own solutions.
 So, that is your first good thing to keep in mind: creating unique and un-thought-of-before solutions is a key strength associated with LAW and MPMO.

 Look To Yourself

-That strength means, however, that you will have to start looking to yourself to find solutions and a way of dealing with these two odd situations.
+That strength means, however, that you will have to start looking to yourself to find solutions and a way of dealing with these two odd situations on your own.
 That is because most people, even good meaning and highly trained people, are often stuck in “problem solving” (there being a “problem” in the first place) and all too often resorting to drugs to mask the situation.